Australian Women's Ice Hockey League: Joan McKowen Memorial Trophy

+Gower Memorial Shield

+Taking over from the Stephanie Boxall Trophy in 2023, is the Gower Memorial Shield.
+The trophy is awarded to the winner of the premiership title each season in the AWIHL.
+The title is decided by the team who finished top of the league standings at the conclusion of the regular season.
+The shield is named after Keira Gower, one of the pioneers of women's ice hockey in Australia.
+Keira was likely born in England and migrated to Australia with her family in 1910.
+She was the first captain of the Victorian Ladies Ice Hockey Club, who competed in the inaugural women's interstate ice hockey tournament in 1922.
+The first Australian trophy for women's interstate ice hockey, the Gower Cup, was named after her father Henry Gower.

 Former trophies

 West Lakes Trophy

 For the first three seasons of the AWIHL, between 2007–08 and 2009–10, the West Lakes Trophy was the championship trophy for the league.
 However, in 2010–11, the AWIHL secured and introduced the Joan McKowen Memorial Trophy for the championship.
-The West Lakes Trophy was subsequently re-purposed to become the minor premiership trophy for AWIHL teams who finish top of the regular season standings at the end of each season.
+The West Lakes Trophy was subsequently re-purposed to become the premiership trophy for AWIHL teams who finish top of the regular season standings at the end of each season.
 But this was later replaced by the Stephanie Boxall Trophy.